FocusedLoop/llm_code/README.md

 ## Search-Based Models

-Some models require a running instance of a [SearXNG](https://github.com/searxng/searxng) container for retrieval-augmented generation (RAG).
+Some models require a running instance of a [SearXNG](https://github.com/searxng/searxng) container for web based seatching.
 Make sure this container is set up and running before using search-integrated models.

 ## Environment Note